laukhin/opentelemetry-pycon/README.md

 1. go to the jaeger UI on `http://localhost:16686/` and discover some traces

 ### Manual span testing
-run the `python opentelemetry_pycon/span_cli.py` and follow CLI instructions, you will see opentelemetry data after each "request"
+Run the `python opentelemetry_pycon/span_cli.py` and follow CLI instructions, you will see opentelemetry data after each "request"

 ## K8s example